twhiston/hk/README.md

 ## Commands

-Commands currently cover a large chunk of the api and are described in the manifest.yml file.
+Commands currently cover the entire api and are described in the manifest.yml file.
-Organizational commands and acting as other users are not supported currently
+Acting as other users are not supported currently

 use `hk --help` or `hk {command} --help` to find out options and further sub-commands